dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 However not all local APIC timers are created equal!
 There are a few feature flags to check for before using them:

 - ARAT/Always Running APIC Timer: cpuid leaf 6, eax bit 2.
 If the cpu hasn't set this bit the APIC timer may stop in lower power states.
-This is okay for a hobby OS, but if you do begin managing system power states later on, it's good to be aware of this.
+This is okay for a hobby OS, but if we do begin managing system power states later on, it's good to be aware of this.

 The timer is managed by registers within the local APIC MMIO area.
 The base address for this can be obtained from the lapic MSR (MSR `0x1B`).
 See the APIC chapter for more info on this.
 We're interested in three registers for the timer: the divisor (offset `0x3E0`), initial count (offset `0x380`) and timer entry in the LVT (offset `0x320`).
 There is also a current count register, but we don't need ot access that right now.

 Unfortunately we're not told the frequency of this timer (except for some very new cpus which include this in cpuid), so we'll need to calibrate this timer against one we already know the speed of.
-Other than this, using the local APIC is very simple: simply set the mode you want in the LVT entry, set the divisor and initial count and it should work.
+Other than this, using the local APIC is very simple: simply set the mode needed in the LVT entry, set the divisor and initial count and it should work.

 ### Example

-Calibrating a timer is explained above, so we're going to assume you have a function called `lapic_ms_to_ticks` that converts a number of milliseconds into the number of local APIC timer ticks.
-You may not need this function yourself, but it serves for the example.
-We're also going to assume that you've set the divisor register to what you want.
-If you're not sure what this does, its divides the incoming clock pulses, reducing the rate the timer ticks.
-This is useful if you want longer clock durations.
+Calibrating a timer is explained above, so we're going to assume there is a function called `lapic_ms_to_ticks` that converts a number of milliseconds into the number of local APIC timer ticks.
+This may not be necessary, but it serves for the example.
+We're also going to assume that the divisor register is set to the desired value.
+If not sure what this does, it divides the incoming clock pulses, reducing the rate the timer ticks.
+This is useful in case longer clock durations are needed.
 Starting with a value of 2 or 4 is recommended.

 Other than setting the initial count, we also have to set up the timer LVT entry.
 There's a few fields here, but we're mostly interested in the following: